calibreapp/image-actions/README.md

 - The `jpeg`, `png` and `webp` config keys will be delivered directly into [sharp’s](http://sharp.pixelplumbing.com) `toFormat`. ([JPEG options](http://sharp.pixelplumbing.com/en/stable/api-output/#jpeg), [PNG options](http://sharp.pixelplumbing.com/en/stable/api-output/#png), [Webp options](http://sharp.pixelplumbing.com/en/stable/api-output/#webp))
 - `ignorePaths` allows for path globbing [see the glob package for more details](https://www.npmjs.com/package/glob)

-## Running image-actions ONLY when images are changed
+## Running the action only when images are changed

-image-actions is designed to run for each pull request.
-On some repositories, images are seldom updated.
-To run image-actions only when images have been changed, use GitHub action's `[on.push.paths](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#onpushpull_requestpaths)` workflow configuration:
+`image-actions` is designed to run for each Pull Request.
+In some repositories, images are seldom updated.
+To run the action only when images have changed, use GitHub Action’s `[on.push.paths](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#onpushpull_requestpaths)` workflow configuration:

 ```yml
 name: Compress images